datadesk/slack-buttons-example/README.md

 # Slack Buttons

-A Flask app to document and test Slack's interative messages.
+A Flask app to document and test Slack's interactive messages.

 ## Getting Started